 Trust in him at all times, you people; pour out your hearts before him.
 God is our refuge.
 (Psalm 62:8)

-- I know that movement will help in the long run, even though it seems easier to sit and prop up my leg.
+- I know that movement will help in the long run, even though sitting and propping up my leg seems easier.
 After sitting, especially for a long time, my knee and leg are very stiff and take time to loosen.
-I sometimes set a timer to remind myself to move every couple of hours.
-That helps a lot even if I just stand up, stretch, take a few deep breaths and walk around the house.
+I sometimes set a timer to remind myself to move every few hours.
+That helps even if I stand up, stretch, take a few deep breaths, and walk around the house.

 - Riding the exercise bike does wonders for my knee.
 Pedaling is the kind of movement that gives strength; after just 15 minutes, my knee feels much better.
 By pedaling a couple of times a day, I am victorious in this part of the battle of pain.

-- I practice simple exercises almost daily because they give relief from the pain.
+- I practice simple exercises almost daily because they relieve pain.
 At the same time, they strengthen my muscles and encourage flexibility.

-- Using distractions like crocheting while propping up my leg keeps my mind from focusing on the pain and muscle tightness.
-I’m still able to cook and do some light cleaning by balancing chore time with rest time.
+- Using distractions like crocheting while propping up my leg keeps me from focusing on the pain and muscle tightness.
+I can still cook and do light cleaning by balancing chore time with rest.

 CHRONIC PAIN: FIGHTING THE GOOD FIGHT

 Sharing in suffering as good soldiers is part of how we fight the good fight.
 We know that Jesus understands our suffering and empathizes.
 Knowing Him as our Savior gives us hope and helps us through every day.
-Our suffering can make us bitter if we just focus on it, but if we take it to the Lord, it can drive us closer to Him.
+Our suffering can make us bitter if we just focus on it, but taking it to the Lord can drive us closer to Him.